Differentially Private Stream Processing at Scale

 \section{Abstract}

-We design, to the best of our knowledge, the first differentially private (DP) stream processing system at scale.
+We design, to the best of our knowledge, the first differentially private (DP) stream aggregation processing system at scale.
 Our system -- \emph{Differential Privacy SQL Pipelines (DP-SQLP)} -- is built using a streaming framework similar to Spark streaming, and is built on top of the Spanner database and the F1 query engine from Google.

-Towards designing DP-SQLP we make both algorithmic and systemic advances, namely, we (i) design a novel DP key selection algorithm that can operate on an unbounded set of possible keys, and can scale to one billion keys that users have contributed, (ii) design a preemptive execution scheme for DP key selection that avoids enumerating all the keys at each triggering time, and (iii) use algorithmic techniques from DP continual observation to release a continual DP histogram of user contributions to different keys over the stream length.
+Towards designing DP-SQLP we make both algorithmic and systemic advances, namely, we (i) design a novel (user-level) DP key selection algorithm that can operate on an unbounded set of possible keys, and can scale to one billion keys that users have contributed, (ii) design a preemptive execution scheme for DP key selection that avoids enumerating all the keys at each triggering time, and (iii) use algorithmic techniques from DP continual observation to release a continual DP histogram of user contributions to different keys over the stream length.
 We empirically demonstrate the efficacy by obtaining at least $16\times$ reduction in error over meaningful baselines we consider.
 We implemented a streaming differentially private user impressions for Google Shopping with DP-SQLP.
 The streaming DP algorithms are further applied to Google Trends.